-The PL Response should be a self-contained response to comments and should not depend on additional information such as the inclusion of external links.
-Applicants must not include hyperlinks to web resources in order to extend their PL Response.
-Peer reviewers are advised to base their assessment on the information contained within the application and are under no obligation to access such links.
+The response should be a self-contained response to reviewer comments and should not depend on additional information such as the inclusion of external links.
+Hyperlinks can only be used to provide links directly to references; panels are advised to base their assessment on the information contained within the peer reviews and applicant response and are under no obligation to access links to any other type of content.